-Open-end funds are what you know as a mutual fund.
-Open-end funds do not trade on the open market.
-They don’t have a limit as to how many shares they can issue.
+Open-ended funds are what you know as a mutual fund.
+These funds do not trade in the open market.
+They don’t have a limit as to how many units they can issue.
 The NAV changes daily because of market fluctuations of the shares or stocks and bond prices in the fund.
-Open-end mutual fund shares are bought and sold on demand at their net asset value or NAV which is dependent on the value of the fund’s underlying securities and is estimated at the end of every trading day.
-Investors buy shares directly from a fund.
+Open-ended mutual fund units are bought and sold on demand at their Net Asset Value or NAV which is dependent on the value of the fund’s underlying securities and is estimated at the end of every trading day.
+Investors buy units directly from a fund.
 The investments of the open-ended fund are valued at the fair market value which is also the closing market value of listed public securities.
 These funds also do not have a fixed maturity period.

 5. Advantages of Open-Ended Funds

 Open-ended funds offer high liquidity because you are able to redeem units of the fund as per your convenience.
 As compared to other types of long-term investments, which can be highly illiquid, open-ended funds offer the flexibility of redemption at the prevailing Net Asset Value (NAV).

 b.
 Availability of track record

-In case of a close-ended fund, you are not able to see the performance of the fund over different market cycles on account of non-availability of track record.
+In case of a closed-ended fund, you are not able to see the performance of the fund over different market cycles on account of non-availability of track record.
 However, in case of open-ended funds, historical performance of the fund is available.
 Hence, investing in an open-ended fund is a well-informed decision.

 c.
 Systematic Investment Plan

 Close-ended funds require you to invest a lump sum to buy the units of the fund at the time of their launch.
 This can be indeed a risky approach to deal with your investments.
 It exposes you to take bigger bets than otherwise warranted.
 However, open-ended funds is a suitable investment option for a large number of salaried class of investors.
 It is because they can initiate Systematic Investment Plans (SIP) into the fund of their choice.

 6. Disadvantages of Open-Ended Funds